Gustavo-Hernandez/DesarrolloWeb_Practica_Flexbox/README.md

 # DesarrolloWeb_Practica_Flexbox
-This project is part of the Web Development class.
+Exercise part of the Web Development Class Laboratory

+The aim of this exercise is to make use of Flexbox and media queries.